Mac-Adam/Mac-Adam/README.md

 ### :hammer_and_wrench: What I did over the years:

-Below you can read a short description of projects I've made over the years is roughly chronological order.
+Below you can read a short description of projects I've finished over the years in roughly chronological order.

 #### Electronic Scoreboard (C, Eagle)